Tracial oscillation zero and stable rank one: Stable rank one

-\begin{thm} Let $A$ be a $\sigma$-unital simple \CA\ with continuous scale and with {{$QT(A)\neq \emptyset.$}} If $A$ has strict comparison and has $T$-tracial approximate oscillation zero, then $A$ has stable rank one. \end{thm} \begin{proof} We may assume {{that}} $A$ is {{non-elementary.}} There are two cases.
+\begin{thm} Let $A$ be a $\sigma$-unital simple \CA\ with ${\wtd{QT}}(A)\setminus \{0\}\not=\emptyset.$ If $A$ has strict comparison and has $T$-tracial approximate oscillation zero, then $A$ has stable rank one. \end{thm} \begin{proof} We may assume {{that}} $A$ is {{non-elementary.}} There are two cases.

 Case 1. $A$ has a nonzero projection $p$.

 {{Set}} $A_1:=pAp.$ {{Then}} $A_1$ is unital, simple, has nonempty ${{QT(A_1)}},$ {{and}} has strict comparison {{as well as T-tracial approximate oscillation zero.}} Hence {{$l^\infty(A_1)/I_{_{\overline{QT(A_1)}}}$}} has stable rank one (see Theorem \ref{Tasr1}).
 Let $a\in A_1$ be a non-invertible element {{and let}} $\ep>0.$ Since $A_1$ is simple and finite, by \cite[Proposition 3.2, Lemma 3.5]{Ror91UHF1}, there is a unitary $u\in U(A_1),$ an element $\bar a\in A_1,$ and a positive element $b\in (A_1)_+\backslash\{0\}$ such that $\|a-\bar a\|<\ep/4$ and $b(u\bar a)=(u\bar a)b=0.$ Note that $\Her(b)$ is also infinite dimensional. {{Hence}} there are two {{nonzero}} orthogonal positive elements $b_1,b_2\in \Her(b).$